Eunomiac/-EunosTextControls/README.md

 # Beyond !ETC
 I am in the process of planning out a selection of other script packages:
+## !EGC: Eunomiac's Grab Controls
-* **!EGC: Eunomiac's Grab Controls** — Who said you can't have buttons in the Roll20 Sandbox? **!EGC** circumvents this limitation by creating a new type of interactive control: the "Grab Pad".
+Who said you can't have buttons in the Roll20 Sandbox? **!EGC** circumvents this limitation by creating a new type of interactive control: the "Grab Pad".
 You simply point **!EGC** at a sandbox object (graphic, text, path, anything), and it will add an invisible graphic object on top that can be controlled by whomever you specify.
 Whenever that invisible pad is moved, it triggers a chat command or custom function (your choice) then immediately snaps back to its home position, ready to be used again.
-In short, Grab Pads are button that you wiggle instead of push, that you link to whichever functionality you wish.
+In short, Grab Pads are like buttons that you wiggle instead of push.

+## !EHC: Eunomiac's HTML Controls
-* **!EHC: Eunomiac's HTML Controls** — Create gorgeous handouts and chat messages with (almost) full HTML and CSS support.
+Dispense with the limitations of the Roll20 content editors, and instead create gorgeous handouts and chat messages with (almost) full HTML and CSS support.
+Buttons capable of submitting API chat commands can be included in both chat messages and handouts, the latter being an excellent way to create a master GM "control panel" for your game.

 ... and more, in even earlier stages of development!